-Hello, this article is part of my Death by 1000 Cuts series.
-I shine a light on glaring software development industry problems.
-I'm confident I will have written 1000 articles someday.
+Hello!
+This article is part of a Death by 1000 Cuts series that shines a light on glaring software development industry failures.
+I'm confident you'll return to 1000 articles someday.

 Information paywalls are an unsustainable business practice and a detriment to society.
 Let’s take Medium, for example.
-It’s a blogging platform that forces users to pay for content they have held hostage.
+It’s a blogging platform that forces users to pay for content they’ve held hostage.
 How is this helpful for the average human being?
 It’s not, but thanks to people that buy into their Ponzi scheme, we are subjected to this bullshit.
-Medium has convinced people they are a necessary middleman, and your blog won't fly without them.
-It’s horseshit, and they know it.
+Medium has convinced people they are necessary middlemen, and your blog will only fly with them.
+It’s a lie.

 The Internet’s Own Boy

-Did you hear about a brilliant young man who died fighting against information paywalls?
+Have you heard about a brilliant young man who died fighting against information paywalls?
 In The Internet’s Own Boy, they tell a tragic tale about Aaron Schwarz, who took his own life in 2013.
 Why did he take his own life?
-The American justice system decided to make an example by threatening him with thirty-five years in prison for downloading files illegally.
+The American justice system made an example by threatening him with thirty-five years in prison for downloading files illegally.

-Aaron's lawyers did not accept a six-year federal prison sentence before Aaron hung himself.
+Aaron hung himself before the trial ended.
 I don’t know what was going through Aaron’s mind when he took his own life, but it doesn’t matter.
-Aaron brought down an unjust paywall, and he paid the ultimate price for bringing it down.
+Aaron brought down an unjust paywall, and he paid the ultimate price.

-In 2015 JSTOR made 86 million dollars digitizing back issues of academic journals.
-JSOR is the repository of data that Aaron accessed, which he believed should not live behind a paywall.
-I don't think they should either; why wasn’t this an open-source project?
+In 2015 JSTOR made 86 million by digitizing back issues of academic journals.
+JSOR is the repository of data that Aaron accessed, which he believed should be free.
+They shouldn’t; why wasn’t this an open-source project?
 It should have been, and Aaron might be alive today.

 I used to read Reuters, but alas, no more.
-I can't justify paying for news articles when news is plentiful.
-I sympathize with real journalists that need to make a living, but this is not the way.
-If a news organization can guarantee they aren’t publishing fake news, I’ll gladly pay for that.
-Until that day comes, I'm not paying to access news articles.
+I won’t pay for news articles.
+I sympathize with journalists, but this is not the way.
+If a news organization can guarantee they aren’t publishing fake news, I’ll pay for that.

 A suitable business model for news organizations includes making dependable and verifiable content.
-It has done data analysis that I would otherwise do to get to the truth.
-It contains no sensationalist content until a news organization provides that I'm not paying a single red cent for news behind a paywall.
+It will have done comparative data analysis to get to the truth.
+Save me time researching, and I’ll pay.

 Data loses value over time.
-Otherwise known as data decay, data depreciation is a great reason to avoid capitalizing on it.
-Sure, you'll get a shot in the arm by holding data hostage, but you'll never realize the maximum value of the data by locking it down.
-Open data makes the world go round, and it's a path to create business partnerships.
-People appreciate it when you open up the data you've collected and help them solve problems.
+Otherwise known as data decay, data depreciation is a great reason to skip capitalizing on it.
+A company will make short-term profits by holding data hostage, but it’ll never realize the maximum value.

 - Don’t pay for information behind a paywall.

-- Solicit news organizations that don't paywall their content, but provide you with high value content.
+- Solicit news organizations that provide high-value open content.

 - Support services like Unpaywall, Open Access Button, and Kopernio.